 The school occupies 25,000 square feet in a modern, one-story, brick veneer and glass building located in the Dallas Market Center area of the city at 2600 N. Stemmons Freeway, Suite 117, in Dallas.
-The facility has twelve classrooms, two casting studios, a sound booth for voice training and auditions, an insert stage and sound stage that can be utilized as classrooms or for professional video productions, a 150-seat thrust theatre, as well as a 120-seat Black Box Theatre, a backstage makeup room, private library resource center, a student lounge and administrative offices.
+The facility has twelve classrooms, one casting studio, a sound booth for voice training and auditions, an insert stage that can be utilized as a classroom or for professional video productions, a 120-seat Black Box Theatre, a backstage makeup room, private library resource center, a student lounge and administrative offices.